The Hawaiian Islands

 Islands at Glance

 Although each island has a very unique character, they are all magnificent and each one offers an abundance of Hawaii’s most precious qualities: warm weather, great beaches, and beautiful scenery.
-Rest assured you can’t make a mistake in chosing
+Rest assured you can’t make a mistake choosing the Best Hawaiian Island for your tastes.
+Below we give a brief outline of each island.

 Oahu

-The eastern coast, hemmed in by a dramatic mountain range, is home to 3 of Hawaii’s best beaches.
-Through some rare miracle, there are no hotels on this side of the island – instead a large selection of vacation homes can be found in the seaside towns that line the coast.
-And with Waikiki tourists rarely venturing too far from the security of room service, the eastern coast offers a more relaxed vacation while still being within 30 minutes from the shopping and excitement of Honolulu.
+The eastern coast, hemmed in by a dramatic mountain range, is home to beautiful Kailua town and 3 of Hawaii’s best beaches.
+There are no hotels on this side of the island.
+Waikiki tourists tend to spend most of their time around the city and beaches of Waikiki, and the eastern coast offers a more relaxed vacation while still being within 30 minutes from the shopping and excitement of Honolulu.

-Oahu’s north shore, a surfing Mecca in the winter months, feels quite out of place - being much less populated than the rest of the island and somewhat isolated (60-70 minutes from Waikiki and few shopping choices).
+Oahu’s north shore, a surfing Mecca in the winter months, feels quite out of place - being less populated than the rest of the island and somewhat isolated.
+It's about an hour drive to Honolulu with few shopping and dining choices.
 While not as picturesque as the East/Southeast sections of the island, the north and northeastern shores are endowed with many miles of beaches.

 The central, west and northwestern sections are where most residents live.
-While the NW coast has many nice beaches, these areas don’t offer the typical holiday experience and are more suitable for subsequent visits.
+The NW coast has several nice beaches that are not frequented as often by tourists.

 Maui

 While Maui’s west coast is dry with little vegetation, the south eastern section is very different with lush tropical rainforests and waterfalls.
-The price for visiting this sparsely populated region is a tormenting highway (the Hana highway) that snakes its way along the coast.
+This is the location of Hawaii's most famous scenic drive, the Hana highway, which snakes its way along the coast.

-Maui's rental landscape is dominated by a very large selection of condos and townhomes.
+Maui's rental landscape is dominated by a large selection of condos and townhomes.

 The Big Island

-The Big Island offers the most diverse Hawaii experience at the cost of increased driving times.
+Make sure you get a car rental in Hawaii as the island offers the most diverse experience at the cost of increased driving times.
 This makes it all the more important to insist on a longer vacation as a week on the Big Island is simply disrespectful.

 Most Big Island visitors stay in Kona with its great weather, many shopping and